LafeLabs/pi/introduction/README.md

 ## [../](../)

-#  What is Community Networking?

- - the purpose of the network is to be a free resource for everyone in a community to share information with everyone they want to
- - all software is free and open source on a Public Domain license with no restrictions
- - all software contains scripts to automatically replicate to other servers
- - this is a network of places, living things, documents, and messages, not of "users"
- - there are no private data on this network, all documents and applications are public utilities
- - there is no "security", no passwords, no log ins, no user names
- - every document can be replicated to any server by any person at any time
- - every document can be edited by any person on any server at any time
- - every document can be deleted by anyone on any server at any time
- - communities are physically defined and local
- - no cloud, every server is understood and controlled individually by an operator
- - trained operators operate servers in each community
- - operators are trained to train more operators
- - all network stations are powered by off-grid electricity directly generated and stored on site
- - all stations extend network coverage from other existing stations or existing Internet connections
- - the network can operate locally even if the Internet is disconnected

 # Community Networking FAQ

 **what is community networking?** Community networking is free network infrastructure which connects anyone with anyone else by mutual consent: if you want to send a message and someone wants to receive it, the operators will put the message through.
 If they don't want it, the operator will block it.